Mithileysh/enron-1/README.markdown

 ### Generating Dataset

+(Skip this part if you don't wanna regenerate the file from the database.
+This git repository is already including the file.).
 After download has finished, type the following to dump mysql data into a json file:

     ./dumpIntoFile.py | python -mjson.tool > top5people-sentbox.json